SciKit-Surgery/scikit-surgerytutorial02/doc/01_Starting_Out.rst

 Getting Started
 ===============================================

-Step 1: Check you have cookiecutter installed
+Step 1: The SNAPPY Python Templates uses `cookiecutter`_ to generate a project from a templates.
+Start by checking you have cookiecutter installed
 ::
   pip install cookiecutter

 Step 2: Use the Python Template to create your new project.
-This tutorial uses an example of implementing an algorithm to fit a sphere to a VTK polydata surface, so we could call our project something descriptive.
+This tutorial uses a `sphere fitting algorithm`_ as an example case, as it strikes a nice balance between simplicity and usefulness.
+Fitting models to data is a key part of medical image computing, so hopefully the user can see some application for a slightly modified algorithm in their own work.
 ::
   cookiecutter scikit-surgeryutils https://weisslab.cs.ucl.ac.uk/WEISS/SoftwareRepositories/PythonTemplate.git

-or
+If that doesn't work try,
 ::
   python -m  cookiecutter https://weisslab.cs.ucl.ac.uk/WEISS/SoftwareRepositories/PythonTemplate.git

-Follow the prompts
+Follow the prompts, we should call our project something descriptive, so if your doing sphere fitting:
 ::
   project_name [My New Project]: scikit-surgery-sphere-fitting project_slug [scikit-surgery-sphere-fitting]: sksurgeryspherefitting